scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 * Genus
 * Species
 * Location - where I observed the species
-* Dates seen - what time of year did I make the observation(s)
+* Dates seen - the time of year the observation was made
-* Habitat - what type of habitat(s) was the species recorded in
+* Habitat - what habitat(s) the species was recorded in

 ## Other data
-* Identification - what are the distinguishing morphological features that allow identification
+* Identification - what are the distinguishing features that allow identification
-* Pollination - how is the plant typically pollinated
+* Pollination - how is the plant typically pollinated (most as recorded in the field guide - see references)
 * UK classification - what is the current conservation status of the species according to the *Vascular Plant Red Data List for Great Britain*
 * UK distribution - where within the UK is the species typically found.

 ## BBOWT Sites
 The following sites across Oxfordshire, Bedfordshire and Buckinghamshire were visited to collect photographs of orchids:

 * **[Bernwood][bw link], Oxford** - Green winged